MARTIMM/gnome-gtk3/docs/content-docs/tutorial/signals.md

 ---
-title: Tutorial - Sinals and Events
+title: Tutorial - Signals and Events
 nav_menu: default-nav
 sidebar_menu: tutorial-sidebar
 layout: sidebar
 ---
-# Sinals and Events
+# Signals and Events

 We are going to see a bit more about signals.
 First some repetition.
 We define our signal handler methods in a class of its own.
 The purpose of that is to separate the handling of signals from the main code.
 This class can be setup around some object with all information it needs.
 An example could be the handling of a group of radio-buttons.
 Below a slight different approach where you can see that the class has its business with the top leven window.